Instant Pot 20 Minute Chicken Burrito Bowls

 Instant Pot 20 Minute Chicken Burrito Bowls: Frequently Asked Questions

 Absolutely!
-To make this a dairy-free chicken burrito bowl, skip the cheese.
+Skip the cheese to make this a dairy-free chicken burrito bowl.

 Yes!
 Skip the chicken, add an additional can of beans and use vegetable broth instead.